tete-chercheuse/leaflet-locatecontrol-capacitor/README.md

 For testing purposes and development, you can use the latest version directly from my repository.

-For production environments, use [Bower](http://bower.io/) and run `bower install leaflet.locatecontrol` or [download the files from this repository](https://github.com/domoritz/leaflet-locatecontrol/archive/gh-pages.zip).
+For production environments, use [Bower](http://bower.io/) and run `bower install --save tete-chercheuse/leaflet-locatecontrol-capacitor` or [download the files from this repository](https://github.com/domoritz/leaflet-locatecontrol/archive/gh-pages.zip).
 Bower will always download the latest version and keep the code up to date.
 The original JS and CSS files are in [`\src`](https://github.com/domoritz/leaflet-locatecontrol/tree/gh-pages/src) and the minified versions suitable for production are in [`\dist`](https://github.com/domoritz/leaflet-locatecontrol/tree/gh-pages/dist).

 You can also get the latest version of the plugin with [npm](https://www.npmjs.org/).
 This plugin is available in the [npm repository](https://www.npmjs.org/package/leaflet.locatecontrol).
-Just run `npm install leaflet.locatecontrol`.
+Just run `npm install --save tete-chercheuse/leaflet-locatecontrol-capacitor`.

 The control is [available from JsDelivr CDN](https://www.jsdelivr.com/projects/leaflet.locatecontrol).
 If you don't need the latest version, you can use the [mapbox CDN](https://www.mapbox.com/mapbox.js/plugins/#leaflet-locatecontrol).

 #### Add the JavaScript and CSS files

 Then include the CSS and JavaScript files.

 ##### With CDN

 In this example, we are loading the [files from the JsDelivr CDN](https://www.jsdelivr.com/package/npm/leaflet.locatecontrol?path=dist).
 In the URLs below, replace `[VERSION]` with the latest release number or remove `@[VERSION]` to always use the latest version.

 ```html

 <link rel="stylesheet" href="https://cdn.jsdelivr.net/npm/leaflet.locatecontrol@[VERSION]/dist/L.Control.Locate.min.css" />
 <script src="https://cdn.jsdelivr.net/npm/leaflet.locatecontrol@[VERSION]/dist/L.Control.Locate.min.js" charset="utf-8"></script>
 ```